When Use Cases Are Not the Best Choice

 Event-Driven Systems

-Let's have the following situation: analyst was asked by a friend, an enthusiastic young entrepreneur, to design software for operating his new automatic dog door.
+Let's look at the following situation: an analyst was asked by a friend, an enthusiastic young entrepreneur, to design software for operating his new automatic dog door.
 Obviously, the analyst needs to first find out how the door is expected to work, but in this case, the good old use cases are not going to help much.
 The software the analyst is asked to develop is not the type of application suitable to be described by use cases.
-The analyst must deal with embedded software, which is not defined by the user-system interaction, but rather by events the system accepts and its responses to those events.
-User, actually the dog, does not work directly with the software, as it is common in case of the business applications, so there is no user-system interaction.
+The analyst must deal with embedded software, which is not defined by user-system interaction, but rather by events the system accepts and its responses to those events.
+The user, actually the dog, does not work directly with the software, as is common in the case of business applications, so there is no user-system interaction.
 The interaction is between the user/dog and the hardware, and between the device and the software.
 This requires the analyst to use a completely different set of techniques.

-In the first phase, the analyst mapped the states which the door can be in and the transitions between them.
-This gave him the initial idea of how the door would going to work and mainly, the events to which the door would have to react:
+In the first phase, the analyst mapped the states the door can be in and the transitions between them.
+This gave him an initial idea of how the door was going to work and, mainly, the events to which the door would have to react:

 Once the events are clear, it is possible to design responses to these events: